Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

 {% endblock %}
 ```

 Next, let's finish implementing the `process()` method.
-First, let's make sure than an instance of `HtmlResponseFactory`
+First, let's include the `RenderTrait` and provide it with an
-is injected into our action via its constructor:
+instance of `HtmlResponseFactory` in the `$htmlResponseFactory` field:

 ```php
 <?php